Writing a tech resume that will get you calls

 You will probably see this in every resume guide, but this is a very important thing to not talk about.
 When you describe your experience at your current/previous companies, don't just say "migrated all applications from a managed hosting service to a custom AWS ecosystem".
 Also mention how it helped the company.
 Or their clients.
 Because this definitely sounds a lot more impressive: "helped reduce server costs by 65% by migrating all applications from a managed hosting service to a custom AWS ecosystem".

-If you do not have numbers to share, that's okay too.
+While quantitative impact is everything, if you do not have numbers to share, that's okay too.
+Each bullet point in your resume should be tying directly to a strong organizational result.
 Talk about the problem you solved and make them relatable to actual business issues.
 Now I know, sometimes we do not have many impressive feats, projects, or contributions to list, but whatever you have done, fluff it up.
 Make it sound more important than it is.

 More often than not, nobody really reads the "objective" part.
 Resume real estate is extremely important so ensure that you're making very good use of every inch.
 The space taken up by an "objective" or "summary" section can rather be used to list something else, like your interests—which adds a personal touch to your resume (more on this below).

 Other redundant information include your photo (unless asked for, which is very unlikely in 2021), your parents' name, full address ([city], [country] is enough), your high school results, and skill bars.
 I hate skill bars.
 All of these things are nothing but distractions—recruiters will want to see the experience you have and the projects you have worked on.

 Do something other than the weather app